Our partnership with the QBI

 In 2015, researchers at the Queensland Brain Institute at the University of Queensland made a ground-breaking discovery that made global headlines.
 Researchers found that ultrasound could not only have the potential to delay the effects of dementia, but could also restore memory in animal models.

-The phase 1 clinical safety trial is planned for late 2019 and is the next step in the pathway to bring this exciting technology from initial discovery to application.
+Currently QBI’s researchers are working towards the first stage of a clinical trial for ultrasound technology that will assess the safety of this technology.
 This method uses relatively inexpensive ultrasound and microbubble technology which is non-invasive and appears highly effective in temporarily open the blood-brain barrier, activating mechanisms that clear toxic protein clumps and restoring memory functions.
 Further information about the clinical safety trial can be found on QBI’s website.

 A key barrier to success in this project is funding.
 Like fashion and retail, working in science is tough.
 It’s competitive and drastically under-funded.
 So researchers need the support of the community.